Aegina

-Aegina (/ɪ'dʒaɪnə/; Αίγινα /el/; Αἴγῑνα) (Note: It is pronounced /el/ in Demotic, Katharevousa, and /el/ in Ancient Greek.) is one of the Saronic Islands of Greece in the Saronic Gulf, 27 km from Athens.
+Aegina (Αίγινα /el/; Αἴγῑνα) (Note: It is pronounced /el/ in Demotic, Katharevousa, and /el/ in Ancient Greek.) is one of the Saronic Islands of Greece in the Saronic Gulf, 27 km from Athens.
 Tradition derives the name from Aegina, the mother of the mythological hero Aeacus, who was born on the island and became its king.
 In classical antiquity Aegina was a powerful city-state and at one point a rival of Athens.
 In modern times Aegina is known for the temple of Aphaia, pistacho production, and the pilgrimage site of St. Nektarios.
 Many Athenians have established vacation homes in Aegina.

 Administration

 Municipality

 The municipality of Aegina consists of the island of Aegina and a few offshore islets.
 It is part of the Islands regional unit, Attica region.
 The municipality is subdivided into the following five communities (population in 2021 in parentheses):